 Step 3: Think differently about your situation, not just that your spouse is the problem and that he/she is the problem and needs to change.
 Make that mental shift!

-Step 4: Instead of blaming, take ownership for your role in the relationship and see what you may be doing to set off your partner.
+Step 4: Instead of blaming, take ownership of your role in the relationship and see what you may be doing to set off your partner.

 Step 5: Start noticing how changing yourself instead of focusing on changing your spouse naturally causes your spouse to begin acting differently!